 The price of our Class A Ordinary Shares, as well as the price of the public warrants, have been and may continue to be volatile in the future.
 Our Class A Ordinary Shares and public warrants began trading on Nasdaq on June 23, 2022 and as such, are newly listed, have a limited public float and a short trading history to date.
 On August 2, 2022, the Class A Ordinary Shares experienced an intra-day trading high of \$34.50 per share and a low of \$25.50 per share.
 In addition, from June 23, 2022 to April 18, 2023, the closing price of Class A Ordinary Shares on Nasdaq ranged from as low as \$0.57 to as high as \$29.95 and daily trading volume ranged from approximately 51,333 to 66,396,600 shares.
 During this time, we have not experienced any material changes in our financial condition or results of operations that would explain such price volatility or trading volume.
 These broad market fluctuations may adversely affect the trading price of the Class A Ordinary Shares.
-In particular, a large proportion of the Class A Ordinary Shares have been and may continue to be traded by short sellers which has put and may continue to put pressure on the supply and demand for the Class A Ordinary Shares, further influencing volatility in its market price.
-In addition, these and other external factors have caused and may continue to cause the market price and demand for the Class A Ordinary Shares to fluctuate substantially, which may limit or prevent our shareholders from readily selling their Class A Ordinary Shares and may otherwise negatively affect the liquidity of the Class A Ordinary Shares.
+In particular, a large proportion of the Class A Ordinary Shares, further influencing volatility in its market price.
+In addition, these and other external factors have caused and may continue to cause the market price and demand for the Class A Ordinary Shares and may otherwise negatively affect the liquidity of the Class A Ordinary Shares.